floere/phony/qed/country-specific.md

   nanp.assert.plausible?('4159224711')
 ```

-It is not expected to handle an intl number correctly.
+Important: It is not expected to handle an international number correctly.

 ```ruby
   Phony["1"].format('15551234567890', :format => :international).assert == '+1 (155) 512-34567890'